Artefacts of a

 By Rachel Sussman

 You are browsing in data-saving mode, where images are disabled.
+Photograph of a solitary tree standing on a rocky ground.
 Click to open the image

 “It is imperative to the health of the planet, to the longevity of humans as a species, that we connect with timescales that are longer than our own.”